-"I'm A Fan" Does Not Belong To Phyno, Pia Mia's Version Is The Only One Authorised - Decarlo - Nigeria Today
+"I'm A Fan" Song Does Not Belong To Phyno, Pia Mia's Version Is The Only One Authorised - Decarlo - Nigeria Today

 The song was initially released on Phyno’s album “The Playmaker” in 2016 featuring Mr. Eazi and Decarlo while Pia Mia released hers on May 26, 2017, in collaboration with Jeremih.

-Nigerians had also accused Pia Mia of stealing Phyno’s song, as he had
+Nigerians had accused Pia Mia of stealing Phyno’s song, as he had

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.